-The Wichita-Sedgwick County ITS Architecture was created as a consensus view of what ITS systems have been or are planned to be implemented in the future.
+The Wichita Area Regional ITS Architecture was created as a consensus view of what ITS systems have been or are planned to be implemented in the future.
 The architecture will need to be revised to reflect changes to ensure that it reflects the current conditions and desires of the region.
 There are many actions that may cause a need to revise the architecture.

 - Changes for Project Definition.
 When defined, a project may add, subtract or modify elements, interfaces, or information flows of the ITS architecture.
 Because the architecture is meant to describe not only ITS planned for the region, but also the current ITS implementations, it should be updated to correctly reflect the deployed projects. - Changes for Project Addition/Deletion.
 Occasionally a project will be added, deleted or modified during the planning process.
 When this occurs, the aspects of the ITS architecture associated with the project have to be added, deleted or modified. - Changes in Project Status.
 As projects are deployed, the status of the architecture elements, services and flows that are part of the project will have to be changed from planned to funded/programmed to existing.
 Elements, services and flows will be considered to exist when they are substantially complete in that they are currently operating. - Changes in Project Priority.
 Due to funding constraints, technological changes or other considerations, a project planned may be delayed or accelerated.
-Such changes will need to be reflected in the Wichita-Sedgwick County ITS Architecture. - Changes in Needs.
-Over time the needs in the region will change and the corresponding aspects of the Wichita-Sedgwick County ITS Architecture will have to be updated.
+Such changes will need to be reflected in the Wichita Area Regional ITS Architecture.

+- Changes in Needs.
+Over time the needs in the region will change and the corresponding aspects of the Wichita Area Regional ITS Architecture will have to be updated.
 While the Wichita-Sedgwick County ITS Architecture was developed with input from several stakeholders, not all stakeholders could participate.
 As ITS deployment increases and benefits of integration are realized, additional stakeholders will become interested in ITS, the architecture should be updated to reflect their place in the vision for ITS.
-The systems they operate and their interfaces may have to be added or revised.

-• Change to the National ITS Architecture.
+The systems they operate and their interfaces may have to be added or revised. - Change to the National ITS Architecture.
 Just as with any ITS architecture, the National ITS Architecture is a living resource; it is expanded and updated from time to time.
-The initial version of the Wichita-Sedgwick County ITS Architecture was based on version 5.0 of the National ITS Architecture that was released in early 2004 and is the current version.
-When a new version of the National ITS Architecture is released, during the next update of the Wichita-Sedgwick County ITS Architecture, the new services of the National ITS Architecture should be considered to see if they are applicable to the Wichita-Sedgwick regional area.
+The initial version of the Wichita-Sedgwick County ITS Architecture was based on version 5.0 of the National ITS Architecture that was released in early 2004.
+The architecture changed its name to the Wichita Area Regional ITS Architecture with version 1.1 and is now based on version 5.1 of the National ITS Architecture released in 2005, which is now the current version.
+When a new version of the National ITS Architecture is released, during the next update of the Wichita Area Regional ITS Architecture, the new services of the National ITS Architecture should be considered to see if they are applicable to the Wichita region.